About Our Founder

 Losing her mother forced Frederique to reset and rebuild.
 It was a path of personal discovery that allowed her to turn her grief into something beautiful that would forever carry on her mother’s legacy of love.
 But Frederique’s dream was so much bigger than an orphanage.

-In 2005, Frederique turned her pain into something positive and started NGO Mama Alice in Ayacucho, Peru: “At Mama Alice, we are about permanent, sustainable change.
+In 2005, Frederique turned her pain into something positive and started the NGO Mama Alice in Ayacucho, Peru: “At Mama Alice, we stand for permanent and sustainable change.
 Ultimately, we want to reach a self-sufficient, thriving Peru – one in which our charity will no longer need to exist.”

 This ambitious vision, fueled by a passion for working with children, has been a driving force for our founder, Frederique Kallen, and her growing team over the years.
-Currently the board and management team consist of women only.
-Girls and young women are inspired and learn to believe that they too can fulfill a higher position one day.
+Currently, the board and management team consist of only women.
+Girls and young women are inspired and learn to believe that they too can fulfil a higher position one day.
 Together with her team, she tries to create the best possible environment for underprivileged children and young people to develop their full potential and contribute to a better future for themselves and their communities.

 Frederique is driven by a strong sense of urgency and justice, and together with her team, aims for sustainable change.
-She envisions to empower the rural women and enable them to be role-models in their families and villages.
-In the next ten years she aims to train 1,000 women and help them become financially independent.
+She envisions empowering rural women and enabling them to be role models in their families and villages.
+In the next ten years, she aims to train 1,000 women and help them become financially independent.

 Frederique won many international awards such as the World of Children Education award and the Graham Maher award.